PNC Bank High Yield Savings Account Review: Should You Open?

 No Minimum Deposit

 Some people avoid opening a new savings account because the bank may require a large minimum opening deposit.
-This isn’t the case
+This isn’t the case this PNC savings account.

 The minimum to open an account is $0.